 Glucosamine is also a building block for hyaluronic acid, which plumps out the skin making skin texture more youthful from the inside too.
 This is seen not just in the form of topical creams, but also when taken orally, making supplementation a great way to achieve beautiful skin.

 Orally taking glucosamine supplements, along with all its other benefits, was seen to reduce wrinkles by 34%, according to the ‘Journal of Dermatologic Treatment’.

-These are just awesome findings; imagine being able to reduce wrinkles by a third just by using this one supplement!
-Of course, using glucosamine both topically and orally is sure to amplify the effects, especially when taken along side other natural anti aging supplements.
+These are just awesome findings, imagine being able to reduce wrinkles by a third just by using this one supplement!
+Of course, using glucosamine both topically and orally is sure to amplify the effects, especially when taken along side other natural anti aging products.

 Osteoarthritis is often caused by one or more of these 4 major things:-

 The end of your bones are covered with a layer of cartilage, which works as a shock absorber to stop bones rubbing together and doing you damage.
 In osteoarthritis this cartilage breaks down causing those bones to painfully rub together, but supplementing with between 500- 1500mg of glucosamine sulphate may help the body repair damage, rebuild new cartilage, and lower inflammation all at the same time.

 In fact, glucosamine supplemention is the number one thing you should be doing if you suffer from osteoarthritis.
 You may need to experiment with the amount that works for you as we all absorb nutrients differently.
 Start at the higher end of 1500mg and experiment with going lower after that.
 For me personally (and for most I have spoken with) I definitely notice a difference in my creaky knees at 1500mg, but when I go lower it seems to creep back again – therefore 1500mg seems to be an optimum dosage.